networkop/cloudroutesync/README.md

 The main use cases are:

 * Self-managed Kuberentes clusters with BGP-based reachability (e.g. KubeRouter, Calico)
-* Multi/Hybrid cloud -- sync local route table with subnets configured in a different environment:
+* Multi/Hybrid cloud -- sync local route table with subnets configured in a different environment.

 > Note: The application relies on another routing daemon to program local netlink routes.
-This can be [FRR](http://docs.frrouting.org/en/latest/), [Quagga](https://www.nongnu.org/quagga/docs/quagga.html), [Bird](https://bird.network.cz/) or any other routing sofrware suite.
+This can be [FRR](http://docs.frrouting.org/en/latest/), [Quagga](https://www.nongnu.org/quagga/docs/quagga.html), [Bird](https://bird.network.cz/) or any other routing software suite.

 ## Currently Supported Clouds